 Kidney transplantation has been successful; the risk of relapse after transplantation is reduced compared with maintenance dialysis treatment (possibly due in part to use of immunosuppressants to prevent rejection).

-In GPA, vasculitis affects small- and medium-sized vessels in any organ, typically the kidneys (with glomerulonephritis), and upper and lower respiratory tracts with significant necrotizing parenchymal granulomatous inflammation, which is often more striking than the vasculitis.
+In granulomatosis with polyangiitis, vasculitis affects small- and medium-sized vessels in any organ, typically the kidneys (with glomerulonephritis), and upper and lower respiratory tracts with significant necrotizing parenchymal granulomatous inflammation, which is often more striking than the vasculitis.

-Manifestations can affect various organ systems and may include upper and lower respiratory tract symptoms (eg, recurrent nasal discharge or epistaxis, cough), followed by hypertension and edema.
+Manifestations can affect various organ systems and often include upper and lower respiratory tract symptoms (eg, recurrent nasal discharge or epistaxis, cough), followed by hypertension and edema (due to kidney involvement).

-Confirm the diagnosis with ANCA testing and biopsy.
+Confirm the diagnosis with antineutrophil cytoplasmic antibodies testing and biopsy.

 Relapses are common, and treatments can contribute to morbidity.